Snowcarbon makes films to help you travel to the Alps by train

 We've made a one-minute film about it to show exactly what it is like - and had quite a lot of fun doing it!

 Certainly a good way of travel for a family or a group of friends.
 It just makes things very easy.

 Why Children Love Train Travel to Ski Resorts

 "Travelling to the Alps, it never fails to impress on me how much children love the journeys.
 Walk up and down any train and you'll see very happy families - train journey really suit children - as well as adults.

 "I thought it would be interesting to make a film about what children themselves think of the journey.
 So at Easter I took my camera to St Pancras and got on board the Eurostar Ski Train.

 "The children interviewed in this film were all found on location in St Pancras and on the train.
 They had a lot to say about the journey - and skiing!
 Indeed, they can teach us a thing or two about how to have fun when travelling by train to the Alps."

-Review of the overnight Eurostar Ski Train
+The daytime Eurostar Ski Train

 The Eurostar Ski Train to the Alps was the most direct way of getting from London to Moutiers, Aime and Bourg St. Maurice stations, which service resorts in the Tarentaise region of the French Alps.